 Physical SIM cards can be purchased at:

 • Major airports and train stations – SIM kiosks are always in the arrival areas.
-Look for carriers like TIM, Vodaphone, and Wind.
+Look for carriers like TIM, Vodaphone, and Wind to buy SIM cards in Italy airports.

 • Electronics stores – like MediaWorld, Unieuro, and Euronics sell SIM cards.
 Bring your passport for registration.

-• Local phone shops – Smaller independent stores also provide SIM cards.
+• Local phone shops – Smaller independent stores also provide SIM cards in Rome or SIM cards in Milan.
 Look for the “SIM Card” signs in windows.

 TIM store at Rome Airport